Astros vs. Brewers Player Props Betting Odds

 Alvarez Stats

-- Alvarez has recorded 43 hits with 11 doubles, 10 home runs and 20 walks.
-He has driven in 41 runs.
+- Alvarez has put up 46 hits with 11 doubles, 12 home runs and 21 walks.
+He has driven in 46 runs.

-- Alvarez hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .300 with three doubles, a home run, a walk and four RBI.
+- Alvarez hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .350 with two doubles, three home runs, two walks and seven RBI.

 Alvarez Recent Games